leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

 14. What tools are you using to get more confident when doing diligence on a person?
   - It's been a little lazy of us to think we have a good nose, making investments by sitting in a room and getting good vibes to justify backing a person
-  - But tha's what the industry has relied on since 80s
+  - But that's what the industry has relied on since 80s
   - What I've encouraged people to do is to do more reference checking via linkedin or back channel references
   - I think this is going to be good for the industry.
 It's going to make it more possible for people who haven't been able to access VC market to do so.
 Will allow us to back people in more analytical ways rather than social ways